slyon/ubuntu-maintainers-handbook/BugTriage.md

 cases.
 This can also be used to CC additional people that (for case specific reasons) should be aware of a case.
 An example of that would be if a security fix caused an upgrade-regression which would make us CC the uploader and/or ubuntu-security.
+This mail should also contain the relevant information from [documentation triage](DocTriage.md).

 Furthermore on cases that need immediate attention or at least awareness we might: